HL7-cz/img-order/input/pagecontent/functional-view.md

 When the referring physician creates a referral for an MRI of the pituitary gland in their system, but the examining healthcare facility operates with a broader categorization, allowing only an order for a brain MRI, the referral must be able to be accepted based on SNOMED CT hierarchy.
 This structure allows the system to infer that the concept of an MRI of the pituitary gland is a subset of an MRI of the brain and thus converts the referral accordingly.

 In this scenario, it is crucial for the examining facility to clearly see the original coded information, including its textual representation, indicating that the original request was for an MRI of the pituitary gland.
-This transparency ensures that the healthcare professionals conducting the MRI are aware of the specific focus and clinical intent of the examination, allowing them to tailor their approach to meet the patient's diagnostic needs effectively.

 The referring physician's system must support the complete catalog of examinations and body parts.
 However, it is acceptable for the system to offer only a subset, especially in the case of a directed referral, where the examining healthcare facility could and should publish a list of examinations they perform (a whitelist) or do not perform (a blacklist), as well as the modalities they have available.

-This approach ensures that the referring physician can make informed and efficient choices tailored to the capabilities and offerings of the designated healthcare facility.
-It promotes a smoother workflow by aligning referral options with the actual services available at the facility, thus minimizing miscommunication and improving the coordination of patient care.